 Giving to charity is a worthwhile thing to do, but you might not always have the cash for a monthly commitment.
 If you need to be selective about when to give, you might want to check out a credit card that lets you redeem your rewards for charitable donations.

 These cards give you the power to donate your rewards at your own discretion and offer the convenience of donating directly through their rewards portals.

-Here are three credit cards that let you donate or redeem your rewards for charity.
+Here are two credit cards that let you donate or redeem your rewards for charity.

 Rewards: 5% cash back on up to $1,500 in purchases each quarter for rotating bonus categories; 1% cash back on all other purchases.
 The rotating categories have to be activated in proximity with the 5% cash back offer.

 Sign-Up Bonus: Discover matches the cash back earned in the first year.